CS/SB 982: Land Acquisition Trust Fund

 GENERAL BILL by Environmental Preservation and Conservation ; Mayfield

 Land Acquisition Trust Fund; Requiring a specified appropriation for certain projects related to the Indian River Lagoon system; requiring the distribution to be reduced by an amount equal to the debt service paid on certain bonds, etc. APPROPRIATION: Indeterminate

-Last Action: 3/29/2017 Senate - Now in Appropriations Subcommittee on the Environment and Natural Resources -SJ 243
+Last Action: 5/5/2017 Senate - Died in Appropriations Subcommittee on the Environment and Natural Resources

 Bill Text: Web Page | PDF